 The posts of Municipal Manager, as well as all Section 56 posts, are considered as critical posts.
-Critical positions have been filled by council, except for the post of the Deputy Municipal Manager Infrastructure which became vacant from the 1st of May 2021.
+Critical positions have been filled by council, except for the post of the Municipal Manager which became vacant from the 1st of April 2021.
 Recruitment process is underway to fill the position.
-Currently Council has since appointment an Acting Municipal Manager for the 03rd March 2022.
+Currently Council has since appointment an Acting Municipal Manager.